vadimsteckler1/fh_online_ug_poc/docs/source/api.rst

 What's next?
 -------------------
-The next step for you is to follow through the tutorial to learn how to use filtering to trim down the list of Active Users.
+The next step for you is to follow through the :doc:`usage` tutorial to learn how to use filtering to trim down the list of Active Users.